ClouDesire/docusaurus/docs/channel.md

   payment along the chain to ISVs, Parent, Distributors, Resellers, Cloud Providers

+### Order placement

-For each Scenario, the Reseller has both the "**push**" and "**pull**" selling modalities available:
+For each of the previous billing scenarios, the Reseller has both the "**push**" and "**pull**" selling modalities available:

-* push: the Reseller insert the order on behalf of its Customer
+* push: the Reseller insert the order on behalf of its End Customer
-* pull: the Customer buys directly from the Reseller store
+* pull: the End Customer buys directly from the Reseller marketplace

 ### Other relevant features